Sign Up for a Free Account

 Peroxisomes are single-layer lipid biolayer organelles found in the cytosol that play a role in beta oxidation and reduction of reactive oxygen species, among other things, by their ability to contain oxidases and catalase.

-The failure to assemble normal peroxisomes and the impaired ability to import peroxisome matrix proteins result in multiple deficiencies of peroxisomal enzymes (peroxisome biogenesis and assembly disorder).
-Disorders of peroxisome assembly can be divided into 2 classes: the Zellweger syndrome spectrum and rhizomelic chondrodysplasia punctata.
+The failure to assemble normal peroxisomes and the impaired ability to import peroxisome matrix proteins results in multiple deficiencies of peroxisomal enzymes (peroxisome biogenesis and assembly disorder).
+Disorders of peroxisome assembly can be divided into two classes: the Zellweger syndrome spectrum and rhizomelic chondrodysplasia punctata.
 The peroxisome biogenesis disorders may affect the brain, retina, craniofacies, kidney, and skeleton (74; 15; 36).

 Zellweger spectrum is defined by the clinical disorders of Zellweger syndrome, neonatal adrenoleukodystrophy, and infantile Refsum disease and is characterized as severe, intermediate, and mild.
 These disorders were described before the relationship to peroxisome deficiency was known; thus, the terms do not relate directly to the underlying gene defect.